influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withTemplateName(templateName)
 ```

-TemplateName is the template name which this node corresponds to.
-Not applicable to virtual nodes (e.g. Retry, StepGroup)
+"TemplateName is the template name which this node corresponds to.
+Not applicable to virtual nodes (e.g. Retry, StepGroup)"

 ### fn withTemplateScope